SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Empirical Results

+\paragraph{Performance.} Table~\ref{tab-gbaseline} shows that our method, particularly \method $_S$, outperforms prior baselines in node classification on long-tailed text-attributed graphs.
 Moreover, our method effectively narrows the disparity between the head (majority) and tail (minority) classes.
-As shown in Figure~\ref{fig:lt}a, across all benchmarks, \method$_S$ achieves a smaller accuracy gap than numeric interpolation, underscoring its effectiveness in mitigating class imbalance in long-tailed learning.
+As shown in the left part of Figure~\ref{fig:lt}, across all benchmarks, \method$_S$ consistently achieves a smaller disparity (the average accuracy gap between head and tail classes) than numeric interpolation, underscoring its effectiveness in mitigating class imbalance in long-tailed learning.

 \paragraph{Stability.} We further perform a sensitivity analysis to evaluate the stability of \method~ under varying imbalance ratios.
-As shown in Figure~\ref{fig:lt}b, \method $_S$ exhibits smaller fluctuations compared to other baselines as imbalance ratios vary.
-Additional results are shown in the Appendix ~\ref{appen_sec:experiments}.
+As shown in the right part of Figure~\ref{fig:lt}, \method $_S$ exhibits smaller fluctuations compared to other baselines as imbalance ratios vary.